jessicastow/AIMS_Masters_Application/README.md

 # My solution

 ### My coding solution:

+Below is an explanation behind the functions are variables I used in my`.py` script.

 - `input_string`: the string representing the grid.
 Can be changed by the user.
 - `count_paths`: this is a user-defined function takes an `input_string` argument, which is a string representing the grid.
 - `remove_spaces`: this function removes spaces from the `input_string`.